brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 Dancing Lights is available to the Artificer, Bard, Sorcerer, and Wizard classes.
 It’s often regarded as a poor choice, but it does have some very useful applications.

 The most immediate problem this solves is that of darkness.
 Even for characters with darkvision, total darkness means your Perception checks are made with disadvantage.
-But there are other cantrips that solve this problem better and don’t require your concentration—a vital consideration for spellcasters.
+But other cantrips solve this problem better and don’t require your concentration—a vital consideration for spellcasters.

 Where this cantrip really shines is lighting up areas of the battlefield while leaving you and your allies shrouded in darkness.
 If you’re in darkness and your foes don’t have darkvision, this means that they can’t see you, so they have disadvantage to hit you and you have advantage to hit them.